alternateved/todo-list/README.md

 ### **Side notes**
 * Learned how to use in practice array methods like `filter()`, `find()`, `every()`, `some()`
 * Learned how to use Font Awesome Icons
+* Learned about dates in JavaScript with help of this [article](https://css-tricks.com/everything-you-need-to-know-about-date-in-javascript/)
+* Learned how to use external libraries with webpack and npm
+* Learned how to use `date-fns` library to format, create and sort dates
 * Learned how to better implement changing **theme** of page with use of **custom data attributes**
 * Learned how to investigate localStorage with developer tools in Chrome and Firefox